hyungmogu/udacity-cloud-devops-project-5/README.md

 - Add Ansible for initial cloud server setup (In Progress)
 - Automate the creation of S3 and IAM if it doesn't exist (In Progress)
 - Make this app is easy to start and use locally by ordinary people (Done)
-- Apply CI/CD using CircleCI
+- Apply CI/CD using CircleCI (In Progress)
 - Submit project

 ## Setup Instruction (General.
 Don't skip this step)